shinokada/svelte-heros-v2/README.md

 # Svelte-Heros-V2

+If you are looking for the version 1, go to [Svelte-Heros](https://github.com/shinokada/svelte-heros).

 Hero Icons v2.0.4 for Svelte.
 You can select outline and solid icons using the variation props.
 Svlete-Heros support major CSS framework.
 You can add additional CSS using the `class` props.

 <p align="center">